vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 The official info page: [https://www.home-assistant.io/integrations/scrape/](https://www.home-assistant.io/integrations/scrape/)

-On this page I use, as example, the actual dynamic gas price (from a specific provider) and show this on my dashboard.
+On this page I use, as an example, the current dynamic gas price (from a specific provider) and show this on my dashboard.

 <img src="images_web_scraper/eneco_flex_gas_price_dashboard.png" alt="Eneco Flex gas price on your dashboard" width="400px">